august-of-wind/GenomeVisualization/README.md

-# FastaParser
+# GenomeVisualization

-A fasta file parser I wrote while working at Argonne National Laboratory's MCS Division
+Data visualization for bacterial genomes for Argonne National Laboratory.